GSA/digitalgov.gov/content/posts/2014-08-20-top-5-reasons-to-use-government-wide-open-and-structured-content-models.md

 ---
-url: /2014/08/20/top-5-reasons-to-use-government-wide-open-and-structured-content-models/
 date: 2014-08-20 11:00:16 -0400
 title: Top 5 Reasons to Use Government-wide Open and Structured Content Models
-summary: Content models provide an opportunity for agencies to structure, organize, distribute, and better publish information in multiple forms and on multiple platforms.
-Federal agencies discussed why content models are important for future-facing content in our What Structured Content Models Can Do For You Webinars in May and June.
+summary: 'Content models provide an opportunity for agencies to structure, organize, distribute, and better publish information in multiple forms and on multiple platforms.
+Federal agencies discussed why content models are important for future-facing content in our What Structured Content Models Can Do For You Webinars in May and June. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/600-x-285-Open-Content-Model-full-cropped.jpg" alt="Open Content Model mural"'
 authors:
   - katie-steffy
 categories: